jwalton/rust-book-abridged/docs/ch09-error-handling.md

 In the `Err` arm, we're calling `error.kind()` to find out what kind of error this is.
 This returns a `std::io::ErrorKind`, which is an enum of all the various reasons an `io` operation might fail.
 We match on the kind, and if it is `ErrorKind::NotFound` we'll try to create the file (which might also fail, so we'll have to deal with that error too!)

-If you're a JavaScript programmer who remembers the days before async and await, you might be looking at some of these examples and having flashbacks to the "pyramid of doom" frequently caused by many deeply nested callbacks.
+If you're a JavaScript programmer who remembers the days before async and await, you might be looking at some of these examples and having flashbacks to the "pyramid of doom" - the name JavaScript programmers use for having many deeply nested callbacks.
 Don't worry just yet - we're going to explore some ways to make that code a little less verbose in the rest of this chapter.

 ### Alternatives to Using match with `Result<T, E>`